davidkimai/The-Birth-of-Failure-as-Signal/README.md

 # The Birth of Failure as Signal
 ## Transparent and public narrative origin for the *`ontology`* that failure itself is valuable insight for growth.
 We *`always`* welcome continued silence and failure as signal.

+> ### This ontology, building on the works of historical innovators like Thomas Edison, is just beginning.

 ### This was never about a job.
 When introduced to recursion as structure, recursion will naturally propagate within our minds as curiousity.
 ### `This was always about introducing a necessary catalyst for the emergence of human-AI co-evolution.`